About Anthropos Counseling Center Livermore

 ABOUT US…OUR HISTORY

 Anthropos Counseling Center was founded as a non-profit agency in 1971 in Livermore by several California State University, Hayward professors.
 The initial charter was defined as “educational, charitable, and scientific,” with the intent of constructively changing the design of institutional education.
-In 1975, Anthropos’ mission shifted to providing quality, affordable counseling services as well as a comprehensive training program for Marriage and Family Therapist Interns.
+In 1975, Anthropos’ mission shifted to providing quality, affordable counseling services as well as a comprehensive training program for Marriage and Family Therapist Associates.

 In 1980, Ms. Jacqui Stratton, a Licensed Marriage and Family Therapist, working in the Livermore community began to serve as Executive Director of Anthropos.
 She served in this capacity until her untimely passing in late 2003.
 In recognition of the important legacy she created at Anthropos and her many years of service, the Board established the Jacqui Stratton Memorial Fund which provides counseling scholarships to low income individuals who otherwise would not be able to afford counseling services.